Manage users

 When you remove a user from the account, that user is also removed from their workspaces, regardless of whether or not identity federation has been enabled.
 We recommend that you refrain from deleting account-level users unless you want them to lose access to all workspaces in the account.
 Be aware of the following consequences of deleting users:

-Applications or scripts that use the tokens generated by the user will no longer be able to access the Databricks API
+• Applications or scripts that use the tokens generated by the user can no longer access Databricks APIs

-Queries or dashboards created by the user and shared using the Run as Owner credential will have to be assigned to a new owner to prevent sharing from failing
+• Queries or dashboards created by the user and shared using the Run as Owner credential have to be assigned to a new owner to prevent sharing from failing

 To remove a user using the account console, do the following: